Don't miss out - BYDFi new user bonus is now LIVE! Join BYDFi & unlock up to $2,000 in rewards. Claim Bonus! 🎁

 More Assets to Manage, More Apps Supported

-Among the biggest changes that the new Ledger Nano S Plus brings to the table, you have asset and app support.
-The wallet in question ramps it up to some incredible numbers!
+Among the biggest changes that the Ledger Nano S Plus brings to the table is its asset and app support.
+This wallet ramps it up to some incredible numbers!

-To be more specific, user Ledger Nano S Plus reviews will tell you that the wallet supports over 5500 different assets, with up to 100 different apps installed, simultaneously.
+To be more specific, most Ledger Nano S Plus reviews will tell you that the wallet supports over 5,500 different assets, with up to 100 different apps installed simultaneously.
 These numbers are very significant.

 Asset and app support are two somewhat different things.
-Assets can include various different cryptocurrencies, such as Bitcoin, Ether, XRP, and so on.
-In regards to apps, you can view them as different blockchains - so, if you install the Ethereum app, your device will support Ether, sure, but it will also support most of the Ethereum-based tokens, of which there are many!
+Assets can include various cryptocurrencies, such as Bitcoin, Ether, and XRP.
+In regard to apps, you can view them as different blockchains - so, if you install the Ethereum app, your device will support Ether, sure, but it will also support most of the Ethereum-based tokens, of which there are many!

 Following that, cryptocurrency wallets must keep up, as well.
-The Ledger Nano S - the original wallet from Ledger - has pretty limited asset support.
-On top of that, if you hold some of the main coins (BTC, ETH), the number of additional apps that you could install is very limited - the device simply doesn’t have enough memory!
+The Ledger Nano S has pretty limited asset support.
+On top of that, if you hold some of the main coins (BTC, ETH), the number of additional apps that you could install is very limited - the device simply doesn't have enough memory!

-While the list of the Ledger Nano S supported coins isn’t spectacular, this is something that the new Nano S Plus model aims to mitigate.
-No matter if you’re looking to hold the major coins, or some niche tokens, chances are that the new Ledger Nano S Plus will support it!
+While the list of Ledger Nano S-supported coins isn’t spectacular, this is something that the new Nano S Plus model aims to mitigate.
+No matter if you’re looking to hold the major coins or some niche tokens, chances are that the new Ledger Nano S Plus will support them!

 Following that, the fact that you’ll be able to install up to 100 different apps at the same time is a huge added benefit!
 This will increase your chances of being able to hold all of your assets in one wallet - while holding crypto in a few different wallets is the safer alternative, having all of your assets in a single place is much more convenient, especially if you’re a day trader.